 4. Shape of Voice (2016)

 Shape of Voice is an honest teen drama with rare psychological depth.
 Told from the perspective of a loner who was once a bully, it tackles bullying, isolation, suicide, and teen relationships, all without resorting to high school cliches of sex and romance.
-It’s incidental framing, sound design, and overlapping narratives tell us the value of communication in human connections.
+The movie’s incidental framing, sound design, and overlapping narratives tell us the value of communication in human connections.

 3. Waltz with Bashir (2008)

 Waltz with Bashir is an animated documentary film that will probably break your faith in humanity and it should.
 We all need to be reminded that no one wins at war and the cycle of violence perpetuates itself.
 Through a man’s journey in recovering his missing memories as a soldier, we learn the harrowing truth about the Sabra and Shatila massacre and the real-life footage ending is a stab in the gut.
-And yes, the soundtrack and imagery are as haunting as its story.
+And yes, the soundtrack and imagery are as haunting as their story.

 2. Red Turtle (La Tortue Rouge) (2016)

 When you combine the talents of a renowned Dutch animator, French screenplay writer, and anime film producer, the result is no less than sublime.
 The Red Turtle is a fantasy drama about a man shipwrecked on an island.
-In its simple narrative, you get a poetic study about the patterns of life.
-Combining charcoal drawings, digital 2D animation, and wisely utilized CGI, you have a wonderful movie for who don’t settle for empty action.
+In its simple narrative, you get a poetic study of the patterns of life.
+Combining charcoal drawings, digital 2D animation, and wisely utilized CGI, you have a wonderful movie for those who don’t settle for empty action.